 1. We want your video game lit, obviously.
 Check out any of our previous issues for examples of what we like.
 Pieces that live within virtual worlds.
 What non-player characters dream of when the heroes aren’t around.
 What happens after the world is saved.
 The unseen sentences hidden between the lines of code.

-2. We like it short—2,000 words or less [micro and flash fiction/essays]—and poetic.
-Fictions, essays, and poetry [traditional or prose].
-Submit at our Submittable page.
-If you’re writing short fiction or essays, say 500 words or less, feel free to send up to three.
-If you’re writing poetry, send as many as five.
+2. We like it short—2,000 words or fewer—and lyrical.
+Fiction, essays, and/or poetry (traditional or prose).
+If you’re writing flash/micro fiction or nonfiction (i.e., under 500 words), you may send up to three pieces.
+If you’re writing poems, send up to five.

-3. Of course, simultaneous submissions are great.
-Just let us know if we should be congratulating you on having your piece accepted elsewhere.
+3. Simultaneous submissions are encouraged.
+Just let us know if we should be congratulating you on having your work accepted elsewhere.

-5. No previously-published material, please.
+4. No previously published material, please.
 New work only.

 6. Cartridge Lit acquires First North American Serial Rights.
 All copyright reverts back to the author upon publication.
-If your piece does get published elsewhere or anthologized or put into a book in the future, it’d be lovely if you referenced the publication.
+If your piece does someday get published elsewhere or anthologized or put into a book, it would be lovely if you referenced our prior publication.

-Want to write some more informal pieces for our blog, The Airship?
-We’re actively looking for contributors to write regular columns or one-off pieces or whatever else you might have in mind.
-Want to write a series based on a game you’re playing through right now?
-Want to write a column about the latest literary-minded indie games?
-Want to interview writers who also love video games?
-We want all of that.
-Pitch us your ideas or your completed work at Submittable.
+We’re looking for contributors to write regular columns, or one-off pieces, or whatever else you might have in mind.
+Want to write a series of essays about games of a particular genre?
+Want to write a review of the latest literary-minded indie game?
+Want to interview writers who game and/or gamers who write?
+We want to read all of that and more.